AyomiT1st/homework_arbennett/forecast_submissions/forecast_1/forecast_1_instructions.md

 ### Submission Requirements
 1. A Jupyter notebook containing your report, code, analysis, and visualizations.
-2. A report (roughly 300-500 words, included in the jupyter notebook) explaining:
+2. A report (roughly 300-500 words, included in the jupyter notebook as markdown cells) explaining:
    - Your chosen forecasting method and why you selected it
    - Key findings from your data analysis
    - Your forecasting process, including any challenges encountered
    - Discussion of your forecast results and their potential accuracy
    - Suggestions for improving your chosen method
 3. Your 1-week and 2-week streamflow predictions as separate values.
 Make sure to print these out as clearly as possible in your notebook, preferably at the end.

-## Grading Criteria
-- Correct implementation & use of API data retrieval (15%)
-- Quality of data analysis and visualizations (25%)
-- Appropriate application of chosen forecasting method (30%)
-- Thoughtfulness of discussion and critical analysis (30%)
+Forecast values should be reported as weekly average streamflow in cubic feet per second (cfs).

 ## Important Note
 The focus of this assignment is on synthesizing what we have covered in class so far as well as throwing you into a real world analysis situation where you do not have all the answers.
 Your grade will be based on your methodology, analysis, and explanations rather than the precision of your forecast.